 In the event that eyelids are stuck together or bonded to the eyeball, wash thoroughly with warm water and apply a gauze patch.
 The eye will open without further action within 1-4 days.
-To our knowledge there has never been a documented case of CA in the eye causing permanent damage.
-Do not try to force eyes open.
+To our knowledge, there has never been a documented case of CA in the eye causing permanent damage.
+Do not try to force your eyes open.

 CA will attach itself to the eye protein and will disassociate from it over time, usually within several hours.
 Periods of weeping and double vision may be experienced until clearance is achieved.
 Use of a warmed 3% sodium bicarbonate solution to wash eyes repeatedly may assist in aiding more rapid removal of the adhesive.

 If lips are accidentally stuck together, apply copious amounts of warm water and encourage maximum wetting and pressure from saliva from inside the mouth.
 Peel or roll (do not pull) lips apart.